 Plantar wart signs and symptoms include:

-- A small, fleshy, rough, grainy growth (lesion) on the bottom of your foot
+- A small, fleshy, rough, grainy growth (lesion) on the bottom of your foot, usually the base of the toes and forefoot or the heel

 - Hard, thickened skin (callus) over a well-defined "spot" on the skin, where a wart has grown inward